Mofrubayet/PowerShell-Cheat-Sheet/README.md

 Usage:

-Navigate through the repository to access explanations, code samples, and step-by-step guides to enhance your PowerShell proficiency.
+This repository is created to enhance PowerShell proficiency and to access explanations, code samples, and step-by-step guides.

 ## Table of Cmdlets: